-This study fills a substantial gap in kindergarten transition intervention programming by demonstrating that a brief intervention focused on parenting can contribute to significantly improved emotional and behavioral outcomes in students.
-The randomized, controlled trial; sample size; and ITT analytic strategy all contribute to the multiple methodological strengths.
-Notably, students with the greatest need improved the most, suggesting that the FCU can be used across various risk groups.
+This study fills a substantial gap in school transition intervention programming by demonstrating that a brief intervention focused on parenting can contribute to significantly improved emotional and behavior outcomes into first and second grade.
+The randomized, controlled trial, sample size, and ITT analytic strategy all contribute to the multiple methodological strengths.
+Notably, children with the greatest need improved the most, suggesting that the FCU can be used across various risk groups.
 Previous studies demonstrating the efficacy of the FCU suggest that families in greatest need choose to receive more follow-up services (Connell et al., 2007; Dishion et al., 2008; Stormshak et al., 2009).
-In conclusion, study results demonstrate promising new directions for interventions intended to facilitate kindergarten transition and improve student emotional and behavioral outcomes.
+In conclusion, study results demonstrate promising new directions for interventions intended to facilitate school transition and improve children's emotional and behavior outcomes.